jhvanderschee/jekyllcodex/_posts/2019-07-08-ditching-jquery-and-twitter-bootstrap.md

 I have been using Jekyll Codex extensively the last few years and so have you.
 Jekyll Codex displays in Google has risen from almost zero to an average of 200 a day.
 The average amount of clicks has also risen from just a few to an average of 20 a day.
 This makes for an average of 600 visitors per month, which is not half-bad for such a niche website.

+And some people have even donated a coffee.
+Thank you so much!

 Jekyll Codex has been my personal code base for reusable scripts, but the last months a shift has taken place in my personal workflow.
 I have gotten rid of all frameworks I was using.
 This means: no more (overriding) Twitter Bootstrap and no more jQuery.
 I am now writing my own CSS, using Flexbox and I have been chosing vanilla (plain) javascript over jQuery in all my new projects.
 This allows me to build [websites that are 20kb or smaller](https://www.usecue.com/blog/a-tribute-to-the-web/).
 Twitter Bootstrap and Flexbox made my website unnecessary  large and slow.

 My ultimate goal is to 'fix' Jekyll Codex too: the code as well as the website itsself.
 I want the upgrade the Google Lighthouse score to a solid 100.